Dipesh-Mahat/smart-pos-system/README.md

-# NeoPOS - Smart Point of Sale System
+# Smart POS - Smart Point of Sale System

 A modern, secure, and feature-rich point of sale system designed for businesses of all sizes.

 ## Project Overview

-NeoPOS is a comprehensive point of sale solution that includes:
+Smart POS is a comprehensive point of sale solution that includes:

 - Intuitive and responsive frontend interface
 - Secure backend with OAuth authentication